johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ## Alternatives Considered

-### Infer that "`distributed func`" automatically is `throws`

-Since distributed functions today are required to be throwing, one could ask why not make them throwing automatically?

-Firstly, we want to make it simple for readers of code to understand what they can and cannot do in such functions, and having the `throws` explicit is helpful for devleopers encountering a distributed function and actor the first time.

-One might argue that, similar to `async` being infered on actor functions _if called from the outside_ throws could be inferred the same way if called externally.
-However we do not want to weave too much magically infering things into those APIs, especially when in the future we might end up allowing non throwing declarations, if swift were to gain e.g. panics or soft faults which are more natural to model the "network failure" issues that are the reason to _require_ all distributed functions to be throwing.

 ### Discussion: Why Distributed Actors are better than "just" some RPC library?

 While this may be a highly subjective and sensitive topic, we want to tackle the question up-front, so why are distributed actors better than ""just" some RPC library?